-The end of the year is quickly approaching, and as you are thinking about checking off all of those items on your to-do list, you may also be considering how you can make a difference at this special time of year.
-Charitable giving is one way that many people elect to support a specific cause or organization that is close to their heart.
-From a financial standpoint, charitable giving can be an important part of your estate, tax, and financial planning.
+Charitable giving is one way you can support a specific cause or organization that is close to your heart.
+From a financial standpoint, charitable giving can be an important part of your estate, tax, and financial planning, too.

 Depending on the type of your estate, the amount of money you want to give, and how you want to give it, you may find that you’re unsure of what type of charitable giving can work best for you and your philanthropic goals.
 There are several different ways you can give, each with its own pros and cons, depending on what you’re looking for.